SapphireSlash/F.W.S.F.R.S/README.md

-# F.W.S.F.S
+# F.W.S.F.R.S

-A repository for the Font Website Stolen Fonts System.
+A repository for the Font Website Stolen Fonts Rating System.

 The goal of this system making it easier which websites should you use.